Arachne/ServiceCollections/tests.md

 ====

 ```
-# install php-cs-fixer and phpstan
-composer tools

 # go to the project's root directory, but NOT the tests subdirectory
 cd <project_dir>

 # install dependencies